leilawren/winedog/README.md

 # What winedog doesn't do
 Winedog is a tool to make installing repacks with vanilla wine fast and easy.
 This script will not resolve in prefix dependencies for you (winetricks dlls, etc).
 If a game doesn't launch, I reccomend doing some research on the required components for that specific game.
 A good starting point is actually the fitgirl installer.
 If it prompts you to install vcrun2022 for example, install that with winedog or the winetricks.sh.
 Good luck!

+# Legal Disclaimer
+I do not condone piracy.
+This script exists to help people install games that are abandoned and no longer accessible.
+If you find a game you like, and you are able to purchase it, do that.
+Developers deserve your support.